Chief Crazy Horse (film)

 Chief Crazy Horse is a 1955 American CinemaScope Western film directed by George Sherman and starring Victor Mature, Suzan Ball and John Lund.
-The film is a fictionalized biography of the Lakota Sioux Chief Crazy Horse.
+The film is a largely fictionalized biography of the Lakota Sioux Chief Crazy Horse.
 It was also known as Valley of Fury.

 Plot

+Some of the scenes in the film include a voiceover narrative told by a white trader who knew the Lakota Sioux Chief Crazy Horse.

 When young Crazy Horse (Victor Mature) wins his bride, rival Little Big Man (Ray Danton) goes to villainous traders with evidence of gold in the sacred Lakota burial ground.
 A new gold rush starts and old treaties are torn up.
 Crazy Horse becomes chief of his people, leading them to war at the Battle of the Little Bighorn.